 Avoiding Formulaic Bidding Without Thorough Review

 In the rush to submit competitive bids, some contractors simply use historical percentages or rules-of-thumb to adjust pricing up or down from their database.
 This formulaic approach can lead to mistakes without a thorough review.
-Savvy bid management means customizing each bid based on the unique requirements, site considerations, and specifications of that project.
+Savvy bid management means customizing each bid based on the unique requirements, site considerations and specifications of that project.

-Frequently Asked Questions About Bidding Construction Jobs
+Frequently Asked Questions

-Conduct a detailed quantity takeoff of materials, equipment, and labor required based on the plans, specs, and site conditions.
+Conduct a detailed quantity takeoff of materials, equipment and labor required based on the plans, specs and site conditions.
 Develop unit pricing based on current subcontractor bids and material costs.
 Build in appropriate markups and contingencies.
 Compare your total estimate to the project budget.

 Industry standards recommend 5-10% of total costs as an acceptable contingency allowance.
 Higher contingency amounts may be warranted for complex projects with greater unknowns or risks.